Natasha: Akpabio told to stop hiding behind known blackmailers

 FCT, Abuja - The Senate President, Senator Godswill Akpabio, has been urged to address the sexual harassment alleged against him by Senator Natasha Akpoti-Uduaghan and others.

-The former minister of environment, Mohammed Abdullahi, said Akpabio should stop relying on hired blackmailers and image launderers to deflect public scrutiny.
+Mohammed Abdullahi, a prominent political leader, said Akpabio should stop relying on hired blackmailers and image launderers to deflect public scrutiny.

 “Rather than defend himself with honour, Akpabio has chosen to hide behind people whose public records are smeared with controversy and criminal allegations,”